Enjoy classic console games on your android devices with these ROM Emulator apps

 10. MegaN64 (n64 emulator android)

 Want a fast N64 emulator?
 MegaN64 (N64 Emulator) is the premier choice.
 Allowing you to save your games on your SD card, it’s one of the best performing Nintendo 64 emulators on Google Play.
 MegaN64 is best n64 emulator for android.
 It’s an Open Source project that modified and improvised the paid android emulator Mupen64+.

 Perhaps you want to play some of your favorite arcade games from yesteryear, yet you don’t have access to an arcade cabinet that plays said games.
 If so, consider MAME4droid – an emulator that supports a wide array of arcade titles.
 Featuring the ability to use iON’s iCade and iCP external arcade controllers and even the Nintendo Wii’s Wiimote, MAME4droid allows you to take full control of your favorite arcade titles in a brand new way.

-Sega had enough time to develop and change over years, and it really does offer many titles since the early years.
+Sega had enough time to develop and change over the years, and it really does offer many titles since the early years.
 Not too many emulators can cope with that issue, but we found a solution in MD.emu app.
 It’s suitable for Sega Genesis & Mega Drive, Sega CD, and Master System/Mark III.
 On a relatively new Android device, MD.emu will operate all sorts of formats (zip files included).
 Its list of extra features is very long as it offers hardware controller support, cheat codes, auto-saving.
-This is the great app for Sega lovers.
+This is a great app for Sega lovers.

 13. My Boy!
 Free – GBA Emulator